S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Memory_Analysis.md

 ```
 Search for a process by PID (-p option)

-Note: this returns a executable that can be hashed and checked against other tools like virustotal
+> [!NOTE] this returns a executable that can be hashed and checked against other tools like virustotal

 ```
 volatility -f .\0zapftis.vmem --profile=WinXPSP2x86 connscan